Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 _______________________________________________________________________________________________________________

-**Calculations**
+**Finding necessary h values**

-Using my table data, I can find the approximate enthalpies of all four states found in this setup.
-I am using the atmospheric pressure value, that being 101.325 kPa.
-The values of h are found with emperically derived tables, which are generally consistent.
-The liquids here are assumed to have no significant vapor, because they are well below the boiling point at 1 atm.
+The necessary quantity for my calculations was enthalpy, a type of internal energy that also factors the ability of gas to do work.
+Using my table data, I found the approximate enthalpies of all four states found in this setup.
+This table compared known values (temperature) to ones more difficult to measure (enthalpy).
+I classified my two water types as being saturated liquids at 1 atm of pressure.

 **parallel**